Listed below are frequently asked questions related to New Mexico and Istation.

 - Is there an easy way for my technical staff to install the software quickly on all computers?

 - Yes.
-Istation Reading is available on iPads and can be accessed through the Chromebook mobile browser.
-This includes mobile access to Istation Reading’s interactive curriculum and other resources.
+All ISIP assessments are available on iPads and can be accessed through the Chromebook mobile browser.

 Using the iPad or Chromebook mobile browser, subscribers still have Web-based access to:

-- The Istation Report and Management Website, including Teacher Resources, the Help Center, the Report Toolbox, the Interactive User’s Guide, and Lexile®—Find A Book
+- The Istation Report and Management Website, including Teacher Resources, the Help Center, the Report Toolbox, the Istation User’s Guide, Lexile®—Find A Book, and Quantile Measures

 - How does my computer need to be set up to use the program?

-- Please see the Technical Information Web page.
+- Please see the Download and Technical Info Web page at https://www.istation.com/Support.

 - Where can I download the Istation Reading program?

-- To download the Istation program, visit the Istation Download Web page.
+- To download the Istation program, visit the Istation Download and Technical Info page at https://www.istation.com/Support.

 - What should I do if I forget my password?